ToshioCP/Gtk4-tutorial/gfm/sec24.md

 The error report function `yyerror` uses it so that it can inform the location that error occurs.

 `%define api.value.type union` generates semantic value type with tokens and nterms and inserts it to the header file.
-The inserted part is shown in the previous section as the extracts that shows the value type (YYSTYPE).
+The inserted part is shown in the previous subsection as the extracts that shows the value type (YYSTYPE).

 `%token` and `%nterm` directives define tokens and non terminal symbols respectively.